 Pediatric Occupational Therapy

-Finding yourself in any of these situations is confusing, overwhelming, and terrifying.
-In pediatric occupational therapy intervention, we can help you and your child with these and many other difficult circumstances.
+Finding yourself in any of these situations is confusing, overwhelming, and can be terrifying.
+In pediatric occupational therapy intervention, we can help you and your child with these and many other challenging circumstances.

 Occupational therapists are skilled in understanding physical, emotional, and cognitive challenges that create barriers for your child.
 In a nutshell, the private treatment process starts with an evaluation, goal setting, and customized treatment plan design.